 One of the most important factors to consider when choosing a drone is flight time.
 In mapping large areas, the longer a drone stays in the air means less frequent battery changes per mission and the faster you can complete a mission.

-Typically, professional multi-rotor drones are limited to around 20-30 minutes of flight time, while fixed-wing drones extend to 2-10 hours, depending on the wind direction and whether they carry any payload.
+Typically, a professional multi-rotor drone is limited to around 20-30 minutes of flight time, while a fixed-wing drone with longest flight time can fly 2-10 hours, depending on the wind direction and whether they carry any payload.

 The camera on board the drone is the most important technical resource for survey photography.
 You need to make sure your drone has a high-resolution camera, and more importantly, a mechanical shutter.